-At the heart of Laura Nix’s excellent documentary short Walk, Run, Cha-Cha (2020) is an earnest immigration story of a Vietnamese couple.
+At the heart of Laura Nix’s Walk, Run, Cha-Cha (2020) is an earnest immigration story of a Vietnamese couple.

-Paul Cao was a young adult when the war in his home country Vietnam happened, forcing him to leave his girlfriend Millie to go to the United States because of the probable dangers.
-Separated for over six years, the two were reunited in California to start over.
-Four decades later, Paul and Millie are now trying to redefine their relationship – deciding to fill in the long gaps of not being together through dance.
+Paul Cao was a young adult when war broke out in his home country of Vietnam, forcing him to leave his girlfriend Millie to seek refuge in the United States.
+Separated for over six years, the two were reunited in California.
+Four decades later, Paul and Millie work to redefine their relationship – bridging the divide wrought by time through dance.

-The dance floor in Walk, Run, Cha-Cha signifies the time that will never be replaced or taken back, and the dance itself as an act of their longing and reclaiming of youth.
-With a running time of just twenty-one minutes, the documentary was able to subtly evoke so many emotions without directly pushing for it.
+The dance floor in Walk, Run, Cha-Cha signifies the never-ending flow of time, and dance itself as an act of reclaiming one’s youth.
+With a runtime of just twenty minutes, the documentary manages to evoke countless emotions in the most subtle of ways.

 Although testimonials are presented through voice-overs, you can feel deep down that something has dried out.
-When telling their history, both Paul and Millie seemed like they are telling a part of them that has been long gone, torn between becoming ecstatic, sentimental, and regret in their delivery.
+When recounting their history, both Paul and Millie seem to be narrating parts of themselves that are long gone: torn between happiness, sentiment and regret.

-But the documentary is focused on the now.
-Throughout, we see Paul and Millie practicing on a dance – beat by beat, step by step until they were able to perfect everything for the climactic performance, feeling like an ode and allegory to their current love story.
+Even so, the film lends most of its focus to the present.
+Throughout, we see Paul and Millie practicing on a dance – beat by beat, step by step until they were able to perfect everything for their climactic performance: an ode to their history together.

-Walk, Run, Cha-Cha was an impressive insight into one of the most overlooked struggles of immigrants: the redemption of our lost history.
-Inspiring and bittersweet, it could be one of the best films about immigrant life out there in recent memory.
+Walk, Run, Cha-Cha is an impressive insight into one of the most overlooked struggles of immigrants: the redemption of long-lost history.
+Inspiring and bittersweet, it could be one of the best films about immigrant life in recent memory.